cagigas/P5-Intro-to-Machine-Learning/README.md

 wrong?
 How did you validate your analysis?  [relevant rubric items: “discuss validation”, “validation strategy”]

-Cross-validation is a model validation technique for assessing how the results of a statistical analysis will generalize to an independent data set.
+Model validation is referred to as the process where a trained model is evaluated with a testing data set.

+Model validation is carried out after model training.
+Together with model training, model validation aims to find an optimal model with the best performance.

 A classic mistake is overfitting, it happend when the model performed well in training but not in the test set.
 In order to avoid this overfitting, I have created a function called evaluateClf which I calculate the mean of accuarcy, precision and recall of 100 different training data.

 ---
 6. Give at least 2 evaluation metrics and your average performance for each of them.
 Explain an interpretation of your metrics that says something human-understandable about your algorithm’s performance. [relevant rubric item:
 “usage of evaluation metrics”]

+With the help of train_test_split I get the set of training data in a random way.
+I use a test_size=0.3.
+We get a result similar to our model.

 | Feature        | Accuarcy        | Precision      | Recall          |
 | -------------- |:---------------:|:--------------:|:---------------:|